nodeSolidServer/solid-auth-client/README.md

 ```html
  <script src="https://solid.github.io/solid-auth-client/dist/solid-auth-client.bundle.js"></script>
 ```
 *This bundle is meant for testing purposes only, you should build your own bundles from the latest release source.
-The build instructions are provided below.*
+The build instructions are provided in another section below.*

 2. In your javascript code add,
 ```js